Freiling87/CCU/CCU/Documentation/C05_DesignerTraits.md

 ##			Appearance

-The Appearance system allows you to give NPCs variable appearances.
+The Appearance system allows you to give characters variable appearances.
 Its documentation is [here](/CCU/Documentation/C0501_Appearance.md).

 ##			Behavior